 The Company utilizes stock option and restricted stock grants as longer term compensation vehicles.
 The Committee believes that significant linkage between the compensation of the Chief Executive Officer, the named executive officers and key management personnel and the maximization of stockholder wealth through appreciation in the value of Common Stock is created through the use of stock option and restricted stock grants.
 Options are generally priced at the fair market value of the underlying stock on the date of the grant and vest incrementally over four to five years.
 Restricted stock grants vest on a schedule determined by the Committee.
-In 1997 restricted stock grants totaled 25,500 shares to the named executive officers.
+In 1998, options to purchase 145,000 shares of Common Stock were granted to the named executive officers of which 50,000 were granted to Mr. Brennan.
+The stock options granted in 1998 vest in 25% increments beginning one year from the date of grant.
+During 1998, restricted stock grants totaled 62,500 shares to the named executive officers, of which 25,000 were granted to Mr. Brennan.
 The restrictions lapse seven years from the date of grant.
-Of this total, Mr. Brennan was granted 10,000 shares of restricted stock.
 The Committee believes the incremental vesting of options and extended periods for restrictions to lapse on grants of restricted stock provide a longer term incentive to its executive officers thereby providing a compensation vehicle by which to retain successful managers.